 “Criminals in jail are given the opportunity to donate their blood.
 For example, the New York Times of April 6, 1961, reported: “Inmates of Sing Sing Prison at Ossining will give blood to the Red Cross today.”
 A commendable act?
 Perhaps not as beneficial to their fellow men as the community is led to believe. . . . in his book Who Is Your Doctor and Why?
 Doctor Alonzo Jay Shadman says: “The blood in any person is in reality the person himself.
 It contains all the peculiarities of the individual from whence it comes.
 This includes hereditary taints, disease susceptibilities, poisons due to personal living, eating and drinking habits. . . .
 The poisons that produce the impulse to commit suicide, murder, or steal are in the blood.”

 So according to the Watchtower a blood transfusion can give you a criminal’s personality.
-We ask what is the more astonishing: that the Watchtower actually taught this kind of rubbish or that it was able to dig up “experts” who agreed with them?
+We ask what is more astonishing: that the Watchtower actually publishes such rubbish or that it was able to dig up “experts” who agreed with them?
 We know first had that this quackery and fear mongering was believed by many Witnesses and probably still is by many older ones.

 Watchtower writers had a field day when the AIDS epidemic came on the scene.
 Regarding one such discussion of AIDS in the 1990 Watchtower Publication How Blood Can Save Your Life, Attorney Kerry Louderback-Wood explains: “A reader may thus conclude after reading the medical risk section that today’s blood, given the addition of new diseases is far deadlier than 1 per 13,000 bottles.
 If the Society’s argument is sound, today’s diseases would effectively turn blood into medical poison.
 The Society distorts the actual risks of contracting Hepatitis or HIV.
 Informing its readers is important because omitting relevant facts can also amount to a misrepresentation where it leads the readers to a false conclusion.”
 1